Laura Ward

 Not Recommended

-The 9Lives Tender Morsel product range is made of seven recipes which all receive 2 stars.
+The 9Lives Tender Morsel product range is made of three recipes which all receive 2 stars.

 Tender Morsels is an affordable product range, formulated to meet the nutritional levels established by the AAFCO for adult maintenance.